MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 ### Always use contextual menu

 Always show the element selection context menu if the selection is ambiguous.
 If turned off the nearest element will be selected.
-Default: off.
+Default: _off_.

 ### Address tags